 2. An individual manager’s access shall be regularly evaluated by the Executive Director and/or Board of Directors.

-3. n Locations of all College Division data shall be documented and updated regularly
+3. College Division Data will be documented and downloaded to a flash drive and stored in a fireproof vault on an annual basis.

 4. Reasonable backup procedures shall be followed.